JustMichael-80/ILO-Analyzer/README.md

 > [https://doi.org/10.6084/m9.figshare.32307087]

 ### Upcoming Presentations
-A live demonstration of this engine's algorithmic translation of Constructal dynamics—specifically focusing on dynamic expert expansion models—will be presented at the **16th Annual Constructal Law Conference** in Paris, France.
+A demonstration of this engine as a first empirical probe of Constructal dynamics applied to information propagation

 ---